-Habitat loss is the greatest threat to Canada's native plants and animals.
-Preventing the loss or degradation of significant habitat is the principal focus of the Nature Conservancy of Canada (NCC).
-We work across the province in the places where our conservation activities can have the biggest impact on protecting Alberta's native species and habitats.
+Habitat loss is the biggest threat to Canada's native plants and animals.
+Preventing this loss is the main focus of the Nature Conservancy of Canada (NCC).
+We work across the province in the places where our conservation activities can have the biggest effect on protecting Alberta's native species and habitats.

 - Cooking Lake Moraine